Best of Vietnam

 DAY 14: SAIGON – BEN TRE – CHO LACH (B/L/D)

 Breakfast at hotel.
 08:00 Transfer to Ben Tre.
 Arrive at Ben Tre town at about 10:00.
 Take a boat trip on the Mekong river, sight-seeing local activities on the river.
 You will stop on the way to see how people make bricks and salts, as well as to observe a coconut workshop.
 Your boat will pass the Cai Son and Nhon Thanh creeks to see local families making mats.
 You will continue by taking a pull cart (xe loi) to pass rice fields and vegetable plains.
-Stop at Mr. Hai Ho ‘s house to learn how to cook local food.
-Enjoy lunch at Mr. Hai’s home in the village.
+Stop at a local restaurant for a local family for lunch.

 In the afternoon, you will take a rowing boat along a water palm creek back to Ben Tre City to head to Cho Lach (40 km).
 You can join with a family to prepare dinner.
 Dinner and overnight at homestay Jardin du Mekong.